chaplean/rest-client-bundle/README.md

         ->expectsJson()                  // Declare we expect responses to be json ->expectsXml()                   // Declare we expect responses to be xml

-        ->sendFormUrlEncoded()           // Configure that we post our data as classic form url encoded  (only apply to post, put and patch requests)
-        ->sendJson()                     // Configure that we post our data as json (only apply to post, put and patch requests)
-        ->sendXml()                      // Configure that we post our data as xml (only apply to post, put and patch requests)
-        ->sendJSONString()               // Configure that we post our data as a url-encoded key-value pair where the key is JSONString and the value is the request data in json format (only apply to post, put and patch requests)
+        ->sendFormUrlEncoded()           // Configure that we post our data as classic form url encoded ->sendJson()                     // Configure that we post our data as json ->sendXml()                      // Configure that we post our data as xml ->sendJSONString()               // Configure that we post our data as a url-encoded key-value pair where the key is JSONString and the value is the request data in json format

-        ->headers([])                    // Configure what headers we send ->urlParameters([])              // Configure what url placeholders we define ->queryParameters([])            // Configure what query strings we send ->requestParameters([]);         // Configure what post data we send (only apply to post, put and patch requests)
+        ->headers([])                    // Configure what headers we send ->urlParameters([])              // Configure what url placeholders we define ->queryParameters([])            // Configure what query strings we send ->requestParameters([]);         // Configure what post data we send

     /*
      * Here we define the core of our api, the routes.
 We can use get(), post(), put(), patch(), delete() functions